-"Number of Shares of Common Stock Owned Prior to Offering" includes (i) 5,000,000 shares of common stock issued to the shareholder in March 2015, (ii) 5,000,000 shares of common stock issued in June 2015 upon exercise of 5,000,000 Series C-1 Warrants and (iii) this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus".
+"Number of Shares of Common Stock Owned Prior to Offering" includes (i) 5,000,000 shares of common stock issuable to the shareholder upon the exercise of certain B-1 warrants, (ii) 5,000,000 shares of common stock issuable to the shareholder upon the exercise of 5,000,000 shares of common stock issuable to the shareholder upon the exercise of 5,000,000 shares of common stock issuable to the shareholder upon the exercise of 5,000,000 shares of common stock issuable to the shareholder upon the exercise of 5,000,000 shares of common stock issuable to the shareholder upon the exercise of 5,000,000 shares of common stock issuable to the sold Pursuant to this Prospectus".
 This amount does not (i) give effect to limitations on ownership set out in any of the warrants that may be exercised into such shares or (ii) include any shares that may be beneficially owned by an affiliate.